Kill All CEOs

 Have you ever wondered why your calculator wants access to your camera?

 When you enter a site, the vast majority call several other domains to serve you ads and collect your data.
-If you are using the browsers recommended here, they will deal with most of it, but it's not just your browser that does strange connections without your knowledge, everything on your device does.
+If you are using the browsers recommended here, they will deal with most of it (through Brave Shield and uBlock Origin.
+Also, you can set a custom DNS on LibreWolf with several default options, Mullvad Browser already uses Mullvad DNS, and Tor is better to let it resolve through the Tor Network - so if you are using a custom DNS, turn it off for better anonymity).
+But it's not just your browser that does strange connections without your knowledge, everything on your device does.
+If you are looking at your activity, you will even find Windows connecting your camera to strange domains.
 If they are data-mining you for ads, selling it to other companies to profile you, tracking your location, or if you straight up got malware and it's calling home to send information, there are tons of cool guys around honeypotting the shit out of these fuckers to discover their domains and prevent your device from connecting to them.

 • Other DNS Services

-The guys from NextDNS seem to be focused on DNS0.eu now, which seems to lack customization but most probably is serving the same blocklists from NextDNS.
+The guys from NextDNS seem to have abandoned their American company and started DNS0.eu, it seems to lack customization and most probably is serving the same blocklists from NextDNS.
 ControlD and DNSBunker are both services using HaGeZi's blocklists and are recommended on his page - but I find ControlD's free tier very lacking.
+There is also the Mullvad DNS, which uses custom lists I don't know much about, but Mullvad is a high-trust company specialized in privacy, so I guess they are well curated.

 • Host Your Own!

 I've been mentioning HaGeZi a lot, he's an amazing guy maintaining several blocklists you can read more about here.
-If you want full control, customization, and also full privacy and security (even though all those services linked above are cool, you are still technically showing them your whole traffic), then you can self-host your DNS resolver with HaGeZi's help using Technitium or pi-hole (Linux only).
+If you want full control, customization, and also full privacy and security (even though all those services linked above are cool, you are still technically showing them your whole traffic), then you can self-host your DNS resolver with HaGeZi's help using Technitium or pi-hole (Linux only) - they also have several other lists you can choose by default.